 4 – Boring panels, facilitated badly.
 These result in bland comments and no disagreement.
 Everyone agrees with everybody else – about everything.
 One key question from the audience sparks interest and gets to a real tricky real issue – and then the discussion is shut down after quick 30 second replies.
 Wash, rinse, repeat.
 Instead, the best panel sessions encourage discomfort and challenge.
 They feature people who can professionally disagree, argue their case and raise the level of debate in the room.

 3 – No genuine fresh research or original content.
-Many of the worst conferences and events I attended in 2014 simply featured NO credible new research, statistics or evidence.
+Many of the worst conferences and events I attended over the past year simply featured NO credible new research, statistics or evidence.
 Zero.
 Nothing.
 Nada.

 2 – Repetitive presentations and style.
 Repetitive presentations and style.
 Repetitive presentations and style.
 You get the picture.
 Poor event agenda, content planning and facilitation means that there is no colour, shade or light to break up the monotonous trail of PowerPoints, often from very similar people, making similar comments about the same topics…